 continues underground under Barbur Blvd and I-5, emerging west of the Terwilliger Bridge,

-flows into on giant culvert under the Access Road, railroad tracks, and under the Ped/Bike Path,
+into a giant culvert under the access road, railroad tracks, and under the ped/bike path,

 As you can see, there are probably more culverts than bridges, and one long stretch where the stream is 'under-grounded' for the benefit of urban infrastructure.